Your Credit Score

 When you have gone through the full application process – and the lender has completed their checks – you may receive a mortgage offer.
 This confirms the lender will provide you with a mortgage for the property at the amount requested.

 It differs from a mortgage Agreement in Principle, which you might receive earlier.

 A mortgage Agreement in Principle is not a guarantee, just a guide to what you may be able to borrow before making your full application.
 Find out more with our mortgage Agreement in Principle guide.

-On top of proof of income, lenders will often ask for a letter of employment to help prove or verify other financial information and documents supplied.
-A job letter for mortgage contains confirmation of your employment, including:
+On top of proof of income, lenders will often ask for a confirmation of employment letter to help prove or verify other financial information and documents supplied.
+This letter contains details of your employment, including:

 We have a range of mortgage calculators to help you: